 If you’re in the mood for comfort food, browse this collection of our best stew recipes.
-Few dishes beat a hearty French cassoulet Toulousain or traditional beef stew, or even a braise such as an authentic Russian beef Stroganoff, if you need a hug or warming up, particularly if you’re in the northern hemisphere, where autumn or fall has started and winter is rapidly approaching.
+Few dishes beat a hearty French cassoulet Toulousain or traditional beef stew, or even a braise such as an authentic beef Stroganoff, if you need a hug or warming up, particularly if you’re in the northern hemisphere, where it’s winter.

 Although we’re using unexpected cool weather here in Siem Reap as an excuse for dipping into our best stew recipes and cooking up some comforting stews, warming braises and nourishing winter soups, it doesn’t matter what the weather’s like, our best stew recipes will take good care of you.